Snehalata Reddy: Political activism

 Snehalatha and her husband actively participated in the anti-Emergency movement.
 They spoke out against the tyrannical Indira Gandhi regime and the proclamation of Emergency in consideration with their affiliation to Lohia's principles.
 She was a close friend of George Fernandes, the trade unionist and politician and was arrested on 2 May 1976 for being a part of the Baroda dynamite case.
 However, while George Fernandes and 24 others were in the list of accused, Snehalatha's name was not mentioned in final charge-sheet.
 She was considered guilty by mere association.
 She was held without trial for eight months in Bangalore Central Jail, enduring regular torture and was subjected to inhumane conditions.
-Despite having chronic asthma she received irregular treatment and on two occasions even went into an asthmatic coma.
+Despite having chronic asthma she didn't receive regular treatment and on two occasions even went into an asthmatic coma.
 Her frail health worsened due to solitary confinement.
 With her health failing, Snehalatha was eventually released on parole on 15 January 1977.
 As a result of chronic asthma and debilitating lung infection, she died on 20 January 1977, just 5 days after her release.
 She is one of the first martyrs of the Emergency.

 Madhu Dandavate, who was also in the same jail where Snehalata was imprisoned, writes in his memoir, "I could hear the screams of Snehalata from her cell in the silence of the night".

 While in jail, Snehalatha Reddy had maintained a diary which was published by the Karnataka Human Rights Committee in 1977 in a compilation titled A Prison Diary.
-A documentary was made based on her diary in year 2019.
+A documentary was made based on her diary in 2019.